Updated: May 28

 What kind of results should I expect to see?

-These are the top questions I would ask a trainer, but if you have more you should certainly ask.
+These are the top questions I would ask an interventionist, but if you have more you should certainly ask.
 This is a big investment and it's best you get all your questions answered up front.

-This is why it is so important to make sure the tutor you hire is a good personality fit for your child.
-In all honesty, your child may not love their tutoring sessions.
+This is why it is so important to make sure the interventionist you hire is a good personality fit for your child.
+In all honesty, your child may not love their intervention sessions.
 This isn’t shocking because they are working on the one thing they likely hate most: reading and spelling.
 However, they shouldn’t completely dread their sessions either.
-It is important your tutor find ways to make the sessions fun.
+It is important your interventionist find ways to make the sessions fun.
 If your child is complaining and resisting sessions, the first thing you should do is listen to them.
 See if you can find out exactly why they hate it so much.
-Then, talk to your tutor about their feelings.
+Then, talk to your interventionist about their feelings.
 You may be able to work together to find a way to make it more fun.

 Next, take a step back and put yourself in your child’s shoes.
 Is their schedule jam packed?
 Are they receiving intervention at school and then again after school?
 Do they have any down time to just relax and be a kid?
 It’s possible they just have too much going on and need to take a break or reduce other activities they are involved in.